Mental Health Steps

 - Poor attendance at class or work.

-- Marked changed in personal hygiene, appearance, or behavior.
+- Marked changes in personal hygiene, appearance, or behavior.

 - Isolation from others.